ebuchman/blog/content/posts/properties-of-money.md

 With bookeeping came the flourishing of clearing and netting activities, which allow debts to be settled by balancing txs within and across balance sheets.
 The MoE of precious metals would give way to that of bank deposits.
 This is the Hierarchy of Money.
-But the ability to do clearing at each level in the hierarchy implies that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
+But the ability to do clearing and netting at each level in the hierarchy implies that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
 If everyone I do business with uses the same bank, all my payments can be